apjones6/DiceRoller/README.md

 ## Version History ##

+### **Version 2.1.1** - 9 February 2014

+ - Fix for version update where previous version was not an explicit 'update from' version

 ### **Version 2.1.0** - 9 February 2014

  - Application state is saved when changes are made, rather than only on deactivate/close